Behind the scenes of our jacket making process.

 All those learnings and ideas are compiled into technical drawings, measurements, photos and fabric cuttings.
 Everything is packaged up and sent to Sergio as an instruction manual for our first jacket sample.

 We get talking to a Japanese Mill who Huw has known for years.
 Sourcing denims for Hiut Denim has meant a black book full of names and relationships with some of the world's best mills.
-With the grace of the team at Hiut, we will be working with some of those mills to create jackets made from good fibres.

 We receive post from Japan.
 Inside is a swatch of herringbone.
 It's a beauty.
 It's also eye wateringly expensive, but we'd just been listening to How I Built This with Jerry Murrell, the founder of Five Guys.
 He preached about finding the very best ingredients, and worrying about price later.
 We liked his ideas and so with Jerry in mind, we ordered 1 roll of Japanese Herringbone to sample with.